-The quantity-price curves for many farm products have a negative slope, and it is easy to suppose that they show the demand curves for those products.
+curves for those products.
 Actually, as the charts on the preceding pages show, the curves may have very little relation to demand curves.
-It is fairly easy to keep from misinterpreting the curves in clearcut cases like those shown in these charts.
-It is more difficult in the majority of cases. which lie somewhere between the extremes.
-Many in fact be more useful than demand curves.
-If changes in demand cause changes in supply, or vice versa, it may be more useful to know what the price-quantity relationship is, under those conditions, than to know what the elasticity of demand or supply is.

-"demand curves" are not demand curves at all, but only mixtures of demand and supply curves that move with some degree of positive or negative correlation and leave a track of intersection points that represents neither a demand curve nor a supply curve.
+It is fairly easy to keep from misinterpreting the curves in clear-cut cases like those shown in these charts.
+It is more difficult in the majority of cases, which lie somewhere between the extremes.
+Many "demand curves" are not demand curves at all, but only mixtures of demand and supply curves that move with some degree of positive or negative correlation and leave a track of intersection points that represents neither a demand curve nor a supply curve.